et-loader

 Show

-What is a Menstrual Cup?
+What is a menstrual cup?

-What is a Menstrual Cup also known as?
+What is a menstrual cup also known as?

 Nicknames?
 Oh, it has plenty.
 A menstrual cup might show up online as a period cup, a sanitary cup, or even a silicone sanitary cup.
-Some prefer female sanitary cups, others swear by reusable sanitary cups.
-But here’s the secret no matter what you call it, the result is the same 12 hours of leak free comfort and freedom.
+Some prefer female sanitary cups; others swear by reusable sanitary cups.
+But here’s the secret: no matter what you call it, the result is the same 12 hours of leak-free comfort and freedom.
 And when it comes to trust, softness, and safety, the Aarya Care menstrual cup is the one that’s soft, safe, and trusted by thousands as the best menstrual cup in India.

-Steps on How to Use a Menstrual Cup?
+Steps on How to Use a Menstrual Cup

 Step 1: Insertion

 Clean hands first.
 Fold the period cup (try a C-fold or punch-down), relax your muscles, and insert at a gentle angle.
-Once inside, let it open one little twist, and your menstrual cup is sealed and secure.
+Once inside, let it open with one little twist, and your menstrual cup is sealed and secure.

 Step 2: Removal